Geibikei Gorge

 3 of 5 in Hiraizumi

-Geibikei Gorge (猊鼻渓), located in Iwate Prefecture near Hiraizumi, offers a peaceful 90-minute boat ride through tall cliffs and unique rock formations.
-Passengers sit on floor mats inside flat-bottomed boats, guided by a boatman using a pole.
-The ride moves slowly along a one-kilometer stretch of the river, with a short stop to walk deeper into the gorge and see the famous lion-nose-shaped rock that gave the gorge its name.
+Geibikei Gorge (猊鼻渓), located in Iwate Prefecture near Hiraizumi, is a peaceful destination offering a scenic 90-minute boat ride through dramatic cliffs and distinctive rock formations.
+Passengers sit on floor mats inside traditional flat-bottomed boats, guided by experienced boatmen who use poles to navigate the calm waters.
+The boat ride follows a tranquil one-kilometer stretch of the river, providing visitors with breathtaking views of the surrounding natural beauty.
+Along the way, there is a brief stop to explore the gorge further, with a chance to see the famous lion-nose-shaped rock that gave Geibikei its name — a unique feature that adds to the area’s charm.

 Provided through partner sites